zahur76/MilestoneProject_2/README.md

 Another option included was the [sound on/off](#control-buttons-and-counter) button.

 4. User goal: *have feedback on how well i am performing so as I can track any improvements in memory*</br>
-This was achieved by using a [counter](#control-buttons-and-counter) indicating how many turns have been taken which can be used as a baseline for future game attempts.
+This was achieved by using a [counter](#control-buttons-and-counter) indicating how many turns had been taken which could be used as a baseline for improvement during future game attempts.

 5. User goal: *play a brain training game whilst having a fun experience*</br>
-This was achieved by using Star Wars themed design which made the game more visually appealing.
+This was achieved by using a Star Wars themed design which made the game more visually appealing.

 6. User goal: *be exposed to general Star Wars character facts so I can further my star wars knowledge*</br>
 This was achieved by consuming a Star Wars API provided by [swapi.dev](https://swapi.dev).
-This would provide a random character fact highlighting the characters name, height, weight, and hair-clour when the game finished.
-A second page also allowed the user to click on specific Star wars characters to obtain facts.
+This would provide a random character fact highlighting the characters name, height, weight, and hair-colour when the game finished.
+The second page also allowed the user to click on specific Star wars characters included in the game to obtain facts.
 These features are described [above](#modals).

 The above user goals were further tested by obtaining feedback from testers.
 The feedback was positive all on aspects.